Shikaga/PitchBlackAnalysis/index.md

 But Fry is not the only character of this piece.
 After the crash, the movie pauses long enough on the rest of the characters for us to get to like them.
 At this point in the movie, we are setting up for Friday 13th style slasher, and it is already clear that not everyone is going to make it off this planet.

 But unlike most Friday 13th style movies, most of these characters are quite likeable and believable.
-Rather than thin stereotypes (???, The Jock, The Whore, The Clown and The Virgin, as so eloquently stated in *Cabin in the Woods*), we get well rounded characters, each with their own motivations and abilities.
+Rather than thin stereotypes (The Scholar, The Athlete, The Whore, The Fool and The Virgin, as so eloquently stated in *Cabin in the Woods*), we get well rounded characters, each with their own motivations and abilities.

 This is in many ways, what makes *Pitch Black* such a good movie.
 You actually want all these characters to survive.
 Sure, you came to the movie to see the awesome kills, and you want your money's worth, but humanising these people only helps the film.